TonyM59/surfing-website/README.md

    No specific installation steps required.
    Simply pull the project and open index.html

-### Contributing
+### :handshake: Contributing
-Wanna feature in this project, collaboration requests are more than welcome!
+We are open to ideas and suggestions!
+If you want to contribute you are more than welcome to send a collaboration request!

+### Show your support!
+Give a :star: if you like this project!